• Skip to main content

 You don’t have to start an official diet or even count calories.
 Just do your best to eat less junk and eat real, healthy food.

-Replace your snacks with healthy snacks and have as much fruits and vegetables as you can.
+Replace your snacks with healthy snacks and have as many fruits and vegetables as you can.

-I also recommend considering infrared therapy, which is a proven, natural and effective way to burn calories while detoxing your entire body.
+I also recommend considering infrared therapy, which is a proven, natural, and effective way to burn calories while detoxing your entire body – effortlessly.

 6. Cold/Damp environment

-Living or working in cold or damp environment causes your low back muscles to stiffen because the cold or damp affects the blood flow throughout the body.
+Living or working in a cold or damp environment causes your low back muscles to stiffen because the cold or dampness affects the blood flow throughout the body.

 Solution

 If your bedroom is drafty, seal the windows or door.
-If it is cold, try a space heater or using extra blankets to prevent that cold or dampness from stiffening your body.
+If it is cold, try an infrared space heater or use extra blankets to prevent that cold or dampness from stiffening your body.

 The same goes for any room you spend a lot of time in.